Permaspark/CalamityRandomWeapon/README.md

-# Terraria Random Weapon
+# Terraria/Calamity Random Weapon

 This site helps you to setup and perform a Terraria Random Weapon challenge.
+This fork introduces a Calamity mode, or merged mode.

-The page is available here: [dariodaf.github.io/TerrariaRandomWeapon](https://dariodaf.github.io/TerrariaRandomWeapon/)
+The page is available here: [permaspark.github.io/TerrariaRandomWeapon](https://permaspark.github.io/TerrariaRandomWeapon/)